LOUDO56/PyMacroRecord/README.md

 - Free.
 No limitations.
 No "premium" purchase.
 - You can set an infinite amount of repeats.
 - You can change the speed of your record.
+- You can put interval in your playbacks
 - You can save your record.
 - You can load your record.
 - You can share your record with other people.